-2 RRAWFLOW includes two options to determine wet and dry periods on the basis of the 3 precipitation input record when using TV option 2.
-The first option assigns each calendar year 4 to a wet period if the annual mean precipitation is greater than the overall mean P{mean} for the 5 entire input record, and other years are set to dry years (wet-switch option 1, Table 1).
-The 6 second option sets wet and dry periods according to the slopes of a cumulative precipitation 7 function in which upward or downward slopes indicate wet or dry periods, respectively (wet-8 switch option 2, Table 1).
-This option (1) calculates a record of the cumulative departure from 9 P{mean} , (2) calculates the annual mean cumulative departure (CD{mean}) from this record, (3) sets the time period starting at every July 1 and ending following June 30 to a wet period if CD{mean} 10 has a net increase during this interval, and (4) sets all other periods to dry.
-A third option 11 12 allows the user to provide a record of wet and dry periods in the model input (wet-switch 13 option 0, Table 1).
+RRAWFLOW includes two options to determine wet and dry periods on the basis of the precipitation input record when using TV option 2.
+The first option assigns each calendar year to a wet period if the annual mean precipitation is greater than the overall mean P{mean} for the entire input record, and other years are set to dry years (wet-switch option 1, Table 1).
+The second option sets wet and dry periods according to the slopes of a cumulative precipitation function in which upward or downward slopes indicate wet or dry periods, respectively (wet-switch option 2, Table 1).
+This option (1) calculates a record, at the model time step, of the cumulative departure from P{mean} , (2) calculates the annual mean cumulative departure (CD{mean}) from this record, (3) sets each time step within a year to wet if an increase in CD{mean} from the previous year occurred, and (4) sets all other periods to dry.
+Finally, this record of wet and dry time steps is shifted backward in time by 183 time steps, by default, which is 6 months if daily time steps are used.
+The reason for this shift is that the wet periods for option 2 tend to lag behind those of option 1 if no shift is applied.
+However, because the two methods are calculated differently, wet periods from option 2 can begin either before or after those of option 1, depending on the year; the same is true for the beginning of dry periods.
+The shift can be changed in the RRAWFLOW code if desired by editing the parameter "shift."
+A third option allows the user to provide a record of wet and dry periods in the model input (wet-switch option 0, Table 1).